CadeLui/chester/README.md

   - If you suck, you can forfeit a match

 ## To-do list
-- Only allow capturing opposing colors
-- Lock the match to two players
+- Implement automatic check-mate
-- Require turn-swapping
+- Forfeit command

 ## Known bugs
 - None